bhav-17/CGXSwarrnim/Semester-1/Git & GitHub/20. Git Tags, Semantic Versioning & Releases/Assignment.md

 ---

-## Part A: Solo Work (Lightweight Tags)
+## Part A: Lightweight Tags

-1. Create a new repository or use your existing practice repository.
+1. Create a new repository.
 2. Make at least **3 commits** on the `main` branch.
 3. Create **Lightweight tags** on these commits as personal bookmarks.
    Example names: